Welcome to my website!

 “Hope Is a Practice”: Building Resilience through Appreciative Inquiry” - Montessori Alliance of Tennessee “Caring for Our Community” series, 2/6/21.

-“Exploring Montessori: A Child-led, Developmentally Appropriate Approach to Early Childhood Education” (with Rebecca Carpenter) - Tennessee Early Childhood Training Alliance, Roane State Community College, 5/14/20.
+“Exploring Montessori: A Child-centered, Developmentally Appropriate Approach to Early Childhood Education” (with Rebecca Carpenter) - Tennessee Early Childhood Training Alliance, Roane State Community College, 5/14/20.

-“Public Montessori Roundtable” (organized and facilitated) - Montessori Alliance of Tennessee Annual Conference, 9/28/2019.
+“Public Montessori Roundtable” - Montessori Alliance of Tennessee Annual Conference, 9/28/2019.

 "Leading Your School the Montessori Way: Flip Your Organizational Chart."
 Montessori Leadership, Vol. 24.2 (2022).